yuriipolishchuk/opentelemetry-collector-contrib/receiver/statsdreceiver/README.md

 When the receiver receives valid sample rate (greater than 0 and less than 1), we covert the count value to float, divide by the sample rate and then covert back to integer.

 The official [doc](https://github.com/statsd/statsd/blob/master/docs/metric_types.md#counting) does not support negative counter, we follow this pattern at this time.
-There are some requests for negative counters, we need to ake a look if we want to support later.
+There are some requests for negative counters, we need to take a look if we want to support later.
 For example: https://github.com/influxdata/telegraf/issues/1898 https://thenewstack.io/collecting-metrics-using-statsd-a-standard-for-real-time-monitoring/ https://docs.datadoghq.com/developers/metrics/dogstatsd_metrics_submission/#count